Vyral/mary-peacock-recruiting/_posts/2019-03-14-what-is-our-teams-top-lead-generation-secret.md

 Because of this, I usually recommend a different approach.

-**DO:** The best strategy often begins with offering valuable information to your contacts, right out of the gate!&nbsp;You can access this info through your MLS and through public sources.
+**DO:** The best strategy often begins with offering valuable information to your contacts, right out of the gate!
+You can access this info through your MLS and through public sources.

 Why send a postcard saying, “Hello, I’m a new agent!” …